-The Summer Institute offers a comprehensive programme of lectures, tutorials, field trips to nuclear and industrial facilities, and team projects led by some of the world’s foremost authorities.
-These cover the global environment and sustainable development, nuclear-related technology innovation, nuclear diplomacy and nuclear operations.
+The WNU Summer Institute is an intensive 270 hours leadership development programme held annually in different locations.
+It offers dynamic lectures, invited leaders presentations, field trips to nuclear and industrial facilities, social events and team projects led by some of the world’s foremost authorities.
+These cover the global energy setting and sustainable development, technology innovations, international safety regime, economics and project structuring.
 The programme also includes cultural and social events.

 Quotes from participants